aalllxx/aalllxx.github.io/about-me.md

 ---

-I'm an undergraduate at Brandeis University studying Computer Science, Sociology, and Economics and I'll graduate in May 2019.
-I'm chair of the [Student Union](http://union.brandeis.edu/)'s Allocations Board so I'm always meeting with clubs to get them funding.
+I'm an undergraduate at Brandeis University studying Computer Science, Gender Studies, and Economics and I'll graduate in May 2019.
+I serve as chairperson of the [Student Union](http://union.brandeis.edu/)'s Allocations Board which distributes funding to student clubs.

-The most captivating CS topics for me are computer vision and machine learning and I am always looking out for new ideas to get me motivated.
+These days it's Computer Vision and Data Science which draw me in, and I'm always looking for new inspiration in those fields.
 This blog is where I share what I think is cool and what I'm working on.

 Please reach out over email: **felday *at* brandeis *dot* edu**